 Never stop learning - we certainly know that GIS will never stop changing.

 The other thing I've noticed is that each year my datasets become more critical for more departments.
-In the old days if the map server went down for two days I was a little annoyed until I got everything running again.
+In the olden days if the map server went down for two days I was a little annoyed until I got everything running again.
 Today if the map server goes down for two minutes my phone begins to ring.
 Patrol cars and fire trucks are dead in the water - utility systems grind to a halt - and citizens can't find out what day their garbage is collected.
 Chaos!
+Well, maybe just annoyance for others.

 So I have to learn to be efficient, on the forefront of GIS technology, and how to ensure that my data is always available.
 And for years I've been sharing this with my classes and with you.